Putting Women at the Center of Care

-This document summarizes strategies that have been demonstrated to improve the quality of person-centered care in family planning and maternity services in level 3, 4 and 5 hospitals in Nairobi and Kiambu counties in Kenya.
-The successful interventions described in this document can act as a roadmap for public facilities and their staff who seek to improve the way that women experience care in similar services.
+This document summarizes strategies that have been demonstrated to improve the quality of PCC in family planning and maternity services in level 3, 4 and 5 hospitals in Nairobi and Kiambu counties in Kenya.
+The successful interventions described below can act as a roadmap for public facilities and their staff who seek to improve the way that women experience care in similar services.

 Implementing the INTERGROWTH-21st gestational dating and fetal and newborn growth standards in peri-urban Nairobi, Kenya: Provider experiences, uptake and clinical decision-making.